JeremyGrosser/wacc/NOTES.md

 single character tokens as it should be obvious.
 Storing offsets within the input text would be more efficient and enable contextual error messages later but I want to avoid tight coupling between the I/O routines and lexer for now.

+The book links to a paper describing three options for AST data structures with a preference towards an object oriented implementation allowing use of the visitor pattern.
+I'm going to use a hybrid approach with classes for the nodes, but discriminated by an enum for "sum types".
+I think this makes sense in Ada but I'm not absolutely certain.
+I might change this later.